tranquilit/WAPT-Documentation/source/wapt-changelog.rst

   incorrect error about certificate validation on https server with virtual hosts;

-* Certificates CRL updates (periodical signature, ...) must be managed manually using tools like easy-rsa.
-Only CRL accessible by a URL are supported;
+* certificates :abbr:`CSR (Certificate Revocation List)` updates (periodical signature, ...) must be managed manually using tools like easy-rsa.
+  Only :abbr:`CSR (Certificate Revocation List)` accessible by a URL are supported;

 WAPT-1.5.1.13 (2018-01-03)
 --------------------------